Nikmann1234/pyvec/README.md

 Demo project for learning git and python

 ## Subhedline
-This confik option 'whatever' is nice.
+This config option `whatever` is nice.

 1. lol
 2. lol